Hispanic Democrats warn of the perils of dropping immigration proposals from Biden’s domestic spending bill

 The current legislative language includes provisions that would move the registry deadline from 1972 to 2010, allowing undocumented immigrants who have come to the United States in that time frame to apply for a green card.
 But that is looked upon skeptically by vulnerable Democrats who foresee the Senate stripping out the provision given that the parliamentarian has evoked concerns over whether it could be included in the bill.

-A fallback plan is to keep the $100 billion in the legislation and put it toward such things as funds for the Department of Justice and Department of Homeland Security to reduce green card backlogs, eliminate certain penalties that would allow people who applied legally to the United States for citizenship to receive their naturalization faster and reunify families that had been separated at the border or through deportation, according to two members familiar with the discussions who, like others, spoke on the condition of anonymity to describe the private talks.
+A fallback plan is to keep the $100 billion in the legislation and put it toward such things as funds for the Justice Department and the Department of Homeland Security to reduce green card backlogs, eliminate certain penalties that would allow people who applied legally to the United States for citizenship to receive their naturalization faster and reunify families that had been separated at the border or through deportation, according to two members familiar with the discussions who, like others, spoke on the condition of anonymity to describe the private talks.

 So many different proposals have been discussed that advocates are starting to feel exasperated with Democrats as negotiations enter their final stretch.